openfga/openfga.dev/blog/fine-grained-news-2024-03.md

 ## Transitioning from Discord to CNCF's Slack

-As we mentioned in the last edition, we transitioned out from Discord for OpenFGA and are now using the CNCF [OpenFGA Slack channel](https://cloud-native.slack.com/archives/C06G1NNH47N).
+As we mentioned in the last edition, we transitioned out from Discord for OpenFGA and are now using the CNCF [#openfga Slack channel](https://cloud-native.slack.com/archives/C06G1NNH47N).
 If you are not part of the CNCF Slack workspace, you need to join the [CNCF Slack](https://slack.cncf.io) first.

 ## See you next month!

 Fine Grained News are published every month.
-If you have any feedback, you want to share your OpenFGA story, or know about something that you think is worth mentioning, please let us know!
+If you have any feedback, want to share your OpenFGA story, or know about something that you think is worth mentioning, please let us know!